radiql/types-transport/README.md

 # types-transport
-A collection of data types commonly used in transport applications
+A collection of data types commonly used in transport stories